-base value $\sim$ days held $\sim$ 150% Dase value X × ^ asset's effective life
+base value \sim days held \sim 150%

+Dase value ~ 365 ~ asset's effective life

-\ For the income year in which an asset is first used or installed ready for use for any purpose, the base value is the asset's cost.
-For a later income year, the base value is the asset's opening adjustable value plus any amounts included in the asset's second element of cost for that year.
+- irst used or installed ready for le asset's cost.
+For a later incom

+year, the base value is the asset's opening adjustable value plus any amounts included in the asset's second element of cost for that year.

-\\ Can be 366 in a leap year
+Can be 366 in a leap year